The Mars Room: Reception

-The novel was well-received by critics.
 In The Irish Times, critic Rob Doyle called The Mars Room "one of the greatest novels I have read in years."
 Doyle added, "Her prior novel, The Flamethrowers, was expansive and thrilling, but this is richer and deeper, more ambitious in its moral vision."
 In The Guardian, critic Lisa Allardice called the novel "unflinching and immersive," writing, "Kushner’s prose fizzes as dangerously as the electric fence around Stanville, her observations spiky as barbed wire, her humour desert-sky dark."
 The Los Angeles Times called the novel "devastating".
 Similarly, Kirkus Reviews described the novel as "an unforgiving look at a brutal system."
 Writing for NPR, Michael Schaub noted that Kushner "writes with an intelligence and a ferocity that sets her apart from most others in her cohort.
 She's a remarkably original and compassionate author, and The Mars Room is a heartbreaking, true and nearly flawless novel."
 Ron Charles of The Washington Post felt the novel accurately depicted the experience of poverty and prison in America, however he felt, "there’s something so calculated about 'The Mars Room' that even the most progressive readers are bound to feel like they’re being marched down a narrow hallway.
 I never felt those heavy paws in Kushner’s previous, far more dynamic novels."